sotiraslab/SC-MIL/README.md

 ![Method](figures/toy.jpg)

 ## Future Updates
-- [x] Release the tentative code for 2D segmentation.
+- [x] Release the tentative code for SC-MIL.
+- [ ] Release the code for the toy mnist example.
+- [ ] Release the training code for the WSI.
+- [ ] Release the precomputed features.

 ## Citation
 If you find our work is useful in your research, please consider raising a star  :star:  and citing: